DareData/lp-foundations/assignments/assignment_3/README.md

 ## 1- Fixtures

 0. If you recall the structure from [assignment_0](../assignment_0/README.md), we currently have two fixtures, one for the expected output of the portuguese life expectancy dataframe and another one for the expected european life expectancy dataframe (what is, without the PT filter).
 1. We want to create a fixture that represents our input data.
 The idea of using fixtures instead of collecting data from a database will ensure our code is not dependent on connectivity.
 This will make our lives easier when we want to run our tests in a CI/CD pipeline.
-Start from the current data in `life_expectancy\data\eu_life_expectancy_raw.tsv` and create a sample fixture `life_expectancy\tests\fixtures\eu_life_expectancy_raw.tsv` for the tests to consume - see sub steps below.
+Here's how to create them:

-   * Starting from `life_expectancy\data\eu_life_expectancy_raw.tsv` create a sample fixture `life_expectancy\tests\fixtures\eu_life_expectancy_raw.tsv` [^1]
+   * **Input fixture**: Let's create our new input fixture by loading the `life_expectancy\data\eu_life_expectancy_raw.tsv`, creating a sample, and saving it as `life_expectancy\tests\fixtures\eu_life_expectancy_raw.tsv` [^1].
+Remember that your sample must contain the elements you wish to test.
+For example, if you want to filter a given region, you fixture has to contain at least one row with that region.
-   * Since you have changed `life_expectancy\tests\fixtures\eu_life_expectancy_raw.tsv` to be a sample, now your expected output _should_ be the corresponding image of this sample!
-Therefore, use your current functions to generate the corresponding `life_expectancy\tests\fixtures\eu_life_expectancy_expected.csv` file.
+   * **Expected fixture**: Now let's create the fixture for the expected result.
+Since you have changed `life_expectancy\tests\fixtures\eu_life_expectancy_raw.tsv` to be a sample, now your expected output _should_ be the corresponding image of this sample!
+Therefore, use your code on that input fixture data to generate the corresponding `life_expectancy\tests\fixtures\eu_life_expectancy_expected.csv` file.

-2. Now that we have _our_ sample, we need a fixture of the expected output associated to it.
-You can use your existing `life_expectancy` module to generate a `pt_life_expectancy_expected.csv` file that will replace the current file at `life_expectancy\tests\fixtures\pt_life_expectancy_expected.csv`.
-Finally, include the necessary code to import this new fixture in the `conftest.py` file.
+2. Finally, include the necessary code to import these new fixtures in the `conftest.py` file.
 3. Modify your `main` function so that the cleaned DataFrame is always returned.
 That will allow you to compare it with the expected fixture.
 4. Modify the current test in `test_cleaning.py` to consume these two fixtures instead of the actual data.